Our Approach to Learning

 Infinite Series

-We reinforce concepts and provide inspiration for students to learn about fractions by also teaching students a course on infinite series that introduces students to concepts in integral calculus.
-We explore ideas like: What is an infinite sum?
-What is a limit and what does it mean for a sequence to converge?
+We reinforce concepts by teaching students a course on infinite series that introduces ideas in integral calculus.
+We explore: What is an infinite sum?
+What is a limit?
 Can an infinite sum have a finite limit?
 What idea(s) might help us find the limit of an infinite sum?
-Can we find common patterns in different infinite sums?

 Operations and Equations